Can you eat healthy on a tight budget? The answer is yes with the strategies below.

 Dinner: Vegetable frittata, omelette, soup, casseroles, mince bake, stir-fry, vegetable curry, vegetable fritters, fried rice, roast vegetable pasta, chilli beans, chilli mince, ratatouille, tuna casserole, dahl, marinated wings or drumsticks, burritos, baked potatoes with filling.

-You can eat healthy foods while sticking to a tight budget.
+It is possible to eat healthy foods while sticking to a tight budget.
 It just takes a little extra planning, some creative cooking and some time to build up your pantry.